alexlamb/alexlamb.github.io/_posts/2017-07-06-throwing-money-five.md

 published: false
 ---

 This time, I don't have any simulations to share.
-Instead, I want to reflect on the sims that have already appeared in this series and follow through on a promise I made last time: to reveal what I thought was the deeper truth that these economic models provide.
+Instead, I'd like to reflect on the sims that have already appeared in this series and follow through on a promise I made last time: to reveal what I thought was the deeper truth that these economic models provide.

 But to make that point, it'll help if I first cover a few other bases about what I've been trying to do.